Here is our waiver, network waiver, and waiver rules: BoiseLANWaiver

 - Speakers.
 Due to the number of people, headphones are required.

 - More than one monitor, or a giant monitor/tv.
-Exception: If you truly need the screen real estate you can purchase two seats next to each other.
+Exception: If you truly need the screen real estate you can purchase two seats next to each other or we may offer VIP seating that will allow dual monitors.

 - Weapons of any kind; guns, knives with a blade longer than 3 inches, bear mace, swords, etc. We love to talk about our guns but please leave them at home.